thomasmikava/react-problems/general.md

     onDelete: (index: number) => void;
 }
 ```
-🔹 Parent component should render child comomponents (each child component responsible for rendering one name) and a button, which, when clicked, will add new name at the end.
+🔹 Parent component should render child components (each child component responsible for rendering one name) and a button, which, when clicked, will add new name at the end.
 It should pass required props to child components and the passed functions must behave as their names suggest.
-🔹 Child component should render controllable input with exlicit value passed from parent.
+🔹 Child component should render controllable input with explicit value passed from parent.
 Changing input value must call `onChange` function (received from props) with appropriate arguments.
 Render button for deleting too.
-🔹 Make sure that changing value of single name rerenders only parent and corresponding child compoonent
+🔹 Make sure that changing value of single name rerenders only parent and corresponding child component
 </details>

 ## (MNA.2) Managing uncontrollable components